AlissaSabre/Alissa.UniDic-CWJ.binary/Howtobuild.md

 This page describes how to build the `Alissa.UniDic-CWJ.binary` nuget package and its suplementary pacakges using the files included in this repository.
 If you are looking for information how to use the packages in your app, please see [the main Readme](Readme.md).

+## Free disk space > 10GB

+You need enough free disk space to build `Alissa.UniDic-CWJ.binary`.
+Due to the large size of UniDic-CWJ analysis dictionary for morphological analizer MeCab as well as inefficient disk usage of my own build process, the total size of the files in the working tree exceeds 10GB after the build is finished.
+Explorer reported me that it occupies 10.3GB on disk.

 ## Prerequisites

-You need the following two development toolsets (or equivalent):
-1. .NET Core SDK including `dotnet` CLI tool.
+You need .NET Core SDK (version 2.1 or later) or equivalent development environment, including `dotnet` CLI tool.
-2. .NET Framework Developer Pack.

-I'm not sure exactly which versions you will need.
-My PC has .NET Core SDK 3.1 and .NET Framework Developer Pack 4.8, and I'm too lazy to clarify the minimum requirements.
-If you have Visual Studio 2019 with workloads _.NET desktop development_ and _.NET Core cross-platform development_, that should be sufficient.
-(I'm _not_ using Visual Studio 2019, though.)
+(Beginning with 2.3.0 Beta 3, you don't need .NET Framwork Developer Pack anymore.)
+If you have Visual Studio 2019 with the workload _.NET Core cross-platform development_, that should be sufficient.

-I'm working on Windows 10.
-You may or may not be able to build this package on another platform.
-The problem is that the build process requires to produce an assembly targetting .NET Framework 4.0.
-See [below](#About-CustomBuildTasks) to know more on this point.
-(I love to know the result if you tried, regardless it was successful or not.)
+I'm primarily working on Windows 10, but you can build the set of Alissa.UniDic-CWJ.binary packages on Linux or MacOS, too.
+(This is a new feature in 2.3.0 Beta 3).

 ## Building steps

-First of all, you need enough free disk space (> 10GB).
-Due to the large size of UniDic-CWJ analysis dictionary for morphological analizer MeCab as well as inefficient disk usage of my own build process, the total size of the files in the working tree exceeds 10GB after the build is finished.
-Explorer reported me that it occupies 10.3GB on disk.

 After ensuring the free disk space, follow the steps below to build the nuget packages:
 1. Clone this repository.